open-telemetry/opamp-spec/specification.md

 ### ConnectionSettingsOffers Message

-ConnectionSettingsOffers message describes connection settings for the agent to
+ConnectionSettingsOffers message describes connection settings for the Agent to
 use: